M1A1 Carbine

 Does the serial number fit with the numbers shown above?

-If so then the only thing to now check is the M1A1 stock.
+If so then now the only thing to check is the M1A1 stock.

 All M1A1 stocks are made of Walnut, anything else is wrong.
 Walnut has lovely grain patterns.
-If you can't tell one wood from another, get Googling "how to know if wood is walnut"
+If you can't tell one wood from another, get Googling "how to know if wood is walnut".

 All the metal on the stock should be parkerized and not blued.
 Again, if you don't know the difference, get Googling!